How to find a new CMS

 When participating in the quest for a new CMS, there are several factors to consider, sometimes conflicting ones at that.
 One ability is of exquisite importance in this matter: having patience.

 Find out what you really need, examine the different CMSs out there, read reviews, and do test runs with your developers.
-Remember, this is a solution you should live with for the next 5–10 years, so be sure to choose wisely.
+Remember, this is a solution you must probably live with for the next 5–10 years, so be sure to choose wisely.

 When all is said and done—do decide what you will choose and go for it!
 Good luck!